 Abstract

 A field experiment was carried out in farmers’ fields in Mastipur, Amarachinta and Itikyala villages, Wanaparthy dt.,Telangana state in the wet seasons of 2021-22 and 2022-23 to evaluate eco-friendly strategies for the management of Holotrichia serrata, the whitegrub in sugarcane using three modules viz., eco-friendly module, chemical check module and an untreated control module.
 Data on plant damage and no. of grubs per 10m row length was taken at 60 days after treatment.
-Results revealed that the chemical check module recorded least damage of plants (29.66%), lesser (10.9) grubs/10m row length, highest cane yield (35.25 t/acre) net gain of Rs.53,283.00 over control treatment and an Incremental cost benefit ratio (ICBR) of 9.69, while eco-friendly module recorded higher damage of plants (47.22%) and more (12.99) grubs/10m row length at 60 days after treatment, cane yield of 27.96 t/acre, net gain of Rs.33,842.00 over control treatment and an Incremental cost benefit ratio of 8.91 indicating the larger role of the chemicals in managing the pest.
-Additional monetary gain to the farmer at the cost of natural enemies and soil microbes and unwanted chemical residues in the canes will not benefit the farmer and the ecosystem in the long run.
+Results revealed that the chemical check module recorded least damage of plants (29.66%), lesser grubs/10m row length i.e., 10.9 grubs; highest cane yield (35.25 t/acre); net gain of Rs.53,283.00 over control treatment and an Incremental cost benefit ratio (ICBR) of 9.69, while eco-friendly module recorded higher damage of plants (47.22%) and more grubs/10m row length i.e., 12.99 at 60 days after treatment, cane yield of 27.96 t/acre, net gain of Rs.33,842.00 over control treatment and an Incremental cost benefit ratio of 8.91 indicating the larger role of the chemicals in managing the pest.
+Additional monetary gain to the farmer at the cost of natural enemies, soil microbes and unwanted chemical residues in the canes will not benefit the farmer and the ecosystem in the long run.

 Keywords : Sugarcane, whitegrub, biopesticides, ICBR, chemical control